RenRenNg/ROS2_Humble_Learning/ROS2 Cheatsheet.md

 ros2 node info \[node name] # show info of the node (like subscriber and publisher)

-ros2 topic list
+ros2 topic list # show list of topics

-ros2 topic info
+ros2 topic info \[topic name] # show info of the topic like the msg, publisher and subscriber

+ros2 interface show \[msg type] # show what the msg contains (e.g. linear x.y.z)

+ros2 topic echo \[topic name] # show the print result of the topic

 ### **Create and setup a workspace**